Surrogate's Courthouse: Development

+Design and land acquisition

-Thomas was indirectly chosen as the architect through the second of four architectural design competitions for the Manhattan Municipal Building, held between 1892 and 1894.
+Initially, the city government had contemplated hosting a new architectural design competition for the new Hall of Records, but advocates of the new building's construction worried that the competition would introduce unnecessary delays.
+Instead, they suggested that the city hire John R. Thomas, who had won the second of four architectural design competitions for the Manhattan Municipal Building (held between 1892 and 1894).
 From the 134 plans submitted, six finalist designs were chosen in 1894.
 In February 1896, the Municipal Building Commission of New York City awarded Thomas the first prize in the design competition, which included his employment as the architect of the municipal building.
 The municipal building for which Thomas had prepared plans had been canceled in 1894.
+Despite the municipal building's cancellation, the city paid Thomas $7,000 for his plans.

 Thomas was selected as the Hall of Records' architect upon the urging of then-mayor William Lafayette Strong.
+Strong, who had been elected on a platform of political reform in 1895, said the city government could save money by adopting Thomas's existing plans.
 According to architecture critic Montgomery Schuyler, Strong had reminded the Board of Estimate that Thomas "deserved some consolation for a failure that had occurred by no fault of his own".
-Thomas presented his plans to the Board of Estimate in May 1897 which referred them to a committee composed of Schuyler, architect William Robert Ware and philanthropist Henry Gurdon Marquand.
+Additionally, Thomas had previously revised a plan for the Elmira State Reformatory to save the New York state government $1 million on that project, and Strong appreciated Thomas's intentions to reduce costs.
+Thomas presented his plans to the Board of Estimate in May 1897, and the board referred the plans to a committee composed of Schuyler, architect William Robert Ware and philanthropist Henry Gurdon Marquand.
 The Board of Estimate approved them and authorized bids for the building's construction in November 1897.

-Start of construction

-Thirteen companies submitted bids for granite in December 1897; John Peirce won the contract to supply white Hallowell granite.
+The American Institute of Architects opposed Thomas's hiring, insisting that a design competition should have been hosted instead, but Thomas remained as the building's architect.

 Difficulties in acquiring the plots for the building's site delayed the start of work.
 Some of the old buildings on the site were sold in early 1898.
 Other property owners resisted the seizure of their property through eminent domain.
 The resistance of one landowner (the Wendel family, which owned a myriad of Manhattan properties and had a policy to "never sell anything") required the state legislature to pass a special act to obtain the small portion of the site owned by the Wendels.
 Lessees also objected to the fact that they would not be compensated for the unexpired terms of their leases.

-Further complicating the construction process, there were several unsuccessful competing schemes for the site, including proposals for the municipal building and a new county courthouse, both in 1900.
-As late as 1904, there existed plans to convert the by then nearly complete building into one wing of a new county courthouse.
+Start of construction

+Thirteen companies submitted bids for granite in December 1897.
+John Peirce won the contract to supply white Hallowell granite; his bid had been the highest, at $1.997 million, but the city hired him anyway because of his reputation as a granite supplier.
+Henry Clay Mandeville was the construction superintendent.